27Shambhavi/Agentic_RAG/README.md

 # 🤖 Agentic RAG Space — Multimodal AI Knowledge Assistant

 > An **Agentic Retrieval-Augmented Generation (RAG) system** that intelligently routes user queries across document RAG, Web RAG, general AI, OCR, voice, weather, and conversational capabilities.
+> ## 📖 Project Story

+This project started as a simple PDF-based RAG assistant and evolved into an Agentic RAG system capable of intelligently deciding where an answer should come from.

+The system can search across the complete knowledge base instead of being restricted to the currently selected document.
+If relevant information is found in an uploaded document, the answer is generated from that document.
+If the knowledge base does not contain the answer, the system can fall back to web search.

+It also supports Web RAG: when a user provides a URL, the webpage is scraped, chunked, embedded, and stored in the vector database.
+Follow-up questions about that webpage can then retrieve the relevant stored chunks instead of re-scraping or performing unrelated web searches.

+The final architecture uses an Agentic routing layer to switch between Document RAG, Web RAG, Web Search, General AI, OCR, and Weather based on the user's query and available context.

+The main goal was to build a RAG system that is not locked to one document or one retrieval path, but can dynamically choose the most relevant knowledge source while maintaining conversational context.

 ---